Anxiety Disorders: Exploring the Different Types

 Social Anxiety Disorder (SAD)

-Social anxiety disorder (SAD), also referred to as social phobia, is an intense fear of social situations due to a fear of being judged, embarrassed, or humiliated.
+Social anxiety disorder (SAD), also known as social phobia, is an intense fear of social situations due to a fear of being judged, embarrassed, or humiliated.

 Symptoms of SAD